-Our policy priorities — Building Trust through Transparency, Promoting Development through Open Investment and Stimulating Innovation through Global Cooperation–reflect the opinions of the Chamber’s 3,300 members (half of whom are Chinese nationals) from 900-member companies headquartered not just in the US, but also Europe, Australia and other parts of Asia.
+Our policy priorities — Build a Healthy Working Relationship, Ensure a Level Playing Field for FIEs, and Cooperate on Issues of Global Commons — reflect the opinions of the Chamber’s 3,300 members (half of whom are Chinese nationals) from 900-member companies headquartered not just in the US, but also Europe, Australia and other parts of Asia.
 They are drawn from multiple discussions among AmCham China members and supported by analysis of the annual Business Climate Survey and the American Business in China White Paper.

 The American Chamber of Commerce in China

 2021 Policy Priorities

 US and China economic relations remain deeply intertwined.
 Two-way bilateral trade in goods totaled US $560 billion in 2020, despite the US-China trade war and the shock from the COVID-19 pandemic.